Lakai Limited Footwear: Timeline

 Filming for the video started almost immediately after Chocolate Skateboards' video Hot Chocolate.
 The first filming trip was to Arizona in November 2003.

 In the Fully Flared book that came with The Final Flare (2008) boxset, Marc Johnson explains the beginning stages of the video:

 In February 2004 a handful of the team embarked on a trip to Barcelona and Mallorca.
 The goal was to have the video done by the end of 2005.
 During the trip, it snowed, which the locals explain "never happens".
 The team met up with European riders JJ Rousseau, JB Gillet, and Lucas Puig.

 In March 2005, with the original video deadline approaching, a rough cut of the video was made.
 While Marc Johnson already had 15 minutes of edited footage, others had as little as 30 seconds.
 Marc felt embarrassed to have a disproportionately large screentime.
 It was evident that the team had a lot of work to do if they wanted to meet the deadline set for the end of the year.

 A couple of months later, Lakai added Guy Mariano to the team after a 5-year hiatus from skateboarding.
 Initially, Guy thought he was just going to film a handful of tricks for the video as sort of a welcome back, but Ty pushed for Guy to have a full part.
 Because of this, and the fact the rough cut didn't meet expectations, the video was delayed to a 2006 release.

 By the summer of 2006, the Lakai team had grown to an astonishing size of 20 riders, the latest being Eric Koston.
 With the deadline quickly approaching, another rough edit was made at the end of summer.
-The team still wasn't happy with the edit, especially considering all the outside hype and pressure from the industry and fans.
+The team still was not happy with the edit, especially considering all the outside hype and pressure from the industry and fans.
 Yet again, the video deadline was pushed to the end of 2007.

 Well into the fourth year of production (and two years past the initial deadline), an exhausted video budget meant the only viable option was to close it out with two vans, the open road, and cheap hotels.
 Riders quickly became accustomed to the "Motel 6 tour life"—finding things like used condoms and cockroaches in their hotel room, living off gas station food, spending hours on the road, peeing in bottles, fixing spots, and staying up all day and night filming for the video.

 Towards the end of production, a timer appeared on the website, counting down the release of the video, to the second.
 Alex Olson stated that he thought it was "the worst fucking thing they could do to us.
 It's like knowing the day you're going to die or something".